TRPV1: Discovery

 The dorsal root ganglion (DRG) neurons of mammals were known to express a heat-sensitive ion channel that could be activated by capsaicin.
-The research group of David Julius, therefore, created a cDNA library of genes expressed in dorsal root ganglion neurons, expressed the clones in HEK 293 cells, and looked for cells that respond to capsaicin with calcium influx (which HEK-293 normally do not).
+The research group of David Julius, therefore, created a cDNA library of genes expressed in DRG neurons, expressed the clones in HEK 293 cells, and looked for cells that respond to capsaicin with calcium influx (which HEK-293 normally do not).
 After several rounds of screening and dividing the library, a single clone encoding the TRPV1 channel was finally identified in 1997.
 It was the first TRPV channel to be identified.
 Julius was awarded the 2021 Nobel prize in Physiology or Medicine for his discovery.